 Share with us how you want to use our parks, reserves and stormwater reserves in the future.

 Tell us what you think

 Tauranga has plenty of parks and reserves that are perfect for exercising dogs.
 If your dog is likely to cause danger, distress or a nuisance, it must be kept on a leash.
-Please be mindful of our dog-free zones.
+Also, please be mindful of our no dog and on leash areas.

 When walking your dog, make sure you have a lead with you and attach it if you are approaching another dog, animal or person.
 It's your responsibility to ensure you have control of your dog at all times.

 Please remember to always take a plastic bag with you and pick up after your dog.

 Dogs can be exercised off leash in any park, reserve, beach or public area across Tauranga, except in areas identified as on leash or prohibited (see below).

 Dog walks – where to walk your dog (252kb pdf)